 Under Creek Restoration Alternative 4, two sections of trails that are contributors to the Muir Woods Historic District would be rerouted, resulting in major short- and long-term adverse effects on the trails as contributors to the Muir Woods Historic District.
 Habitat restoration activities will result in additional 270 LF of riprap removal, resulting in major short- and long-term adverse effects on the riprap as a contributing feature to the Muir Woods Historic District.
 None of the additional riprap removed, however, is visible; therefore, the difference between the creek restoration alternatives is minor in terms of impacts to cultural resources.
-The adverse impacts to the trails and riprap, as discussed above, will be partially addressed by preservation of some of its most visible sections, the careful recordation of the riprap, and rehabilitation of CCC features on Muir Woods trails by implementing BMP CR-4.
+The adverse impacts to the trails and riprap, as discussed above, will be partially addressed by preservation of some of its most visible sections, the careful recordation of the riprap, and rehabilitation of CCC features on Muir Woods trails by implementing BMP CR-4 (see Appendix D).

-Under Creek Restoration Alternative 4, impacts on historic riprap and trails would be direct, long-term, and major.
+Under Creek Restoration Alternative 4, impacts on historic riprap and trails would be direct, longterm, and major.
 Historic riprap would be permanently destroyed by habitat restoration activities, a leg of the trail in Cathedral Grove (a contributor to the Muir Woods Historic District) would be destroyed, and up to 555 LF of other trails (also contributors to the Muir Woods Historic District) would be rerouted; therefore, Creek Restoration Alternative 4's adverse impacts cannot be fully mitigated.
 However, because the trails and erosion-control rock revetments are among many cultural landscapes, buildings, and structures that are considered contributors to the historic district, Creek Restoration Alternative 4's impacts to historic resources would be long-term, minor, and adverse.
 Because additional trails and riprap will be removed under Creek Restoration Alternative 4, its impacts are moderately greater than Creek Restoration Alternatives 2 and 3.
-Under this alternative, the Section 106 determination of effect on Muir Woods Historic District as a whole would be no adverse effect, as this action would not render MWNM ineligible for listing in the NRHP.
+This alternative will have an adverse effect under Section 106.
+However, since this action would not render MWNM ineligible for listing in the NRHP it is not considered a significant adverse environmental impact under NEPA.